Allwings1/MLF_Project/README.md

 ## Division of Training & Test Set and Feature Selection

 * In this section, we split the data set into training samples (70%) and test samples (30%).
+* Do the standardization.
+* Due to the imbalance of the data, we apply the technique of oversampling, which replicates the samples of the minority classes to increase their number, so as to balance the proportion of classes in the dataset.
 * Then we use random forest method for feature selection.

 <div align='center'>